Ahimsa can reshape your life, while elevating many conversations about vegan-related topics.

 It’s fair to say that ahimsa provides the most important ethical framework for veganism.
 In fact, ahimsa directly inspired the formation of the American Vegan Society, the first vegan advocacy organization in the United States.
-Its founder, Jay Dinshah, frequently pointed out the many interconnections between veganism and ahimsa.
+Its founder, H. Jay Dinshah, frequently pointed out the many interconnections between veganism and ahimsa.

 Incorporating Ahimsa into Vegan Activism

 One of the great virtues of ahimsa is that people readily acknowledge its merits.
-Really, who could object to living in a way that prevents violence?
+Really, who could object to living in a manner that prevents violence?
 This is the world’s easiest sales job, since most people are naturally receptive to incorporating elements of ahimsa into their lives.

 The Personal Benefits of Ahimsa

 On top of its other merits, ahimsa can inspire you to become a more persuasive activist.
 It can encourage you to refine your character and, in increasingly subtle ways, purge your temperament of aggressive qualities.
 Gandhi recognized that integrity and good character are indispensable components of effective advocacy.
 He often referred to satyagraha, which translates to, “soul force,” and asserted that people who have lots of it are more likely to influence the behavior of others.
 If you’ve ever rejected sensible-sounding arguments from someone you didn’t respect, you have already witnessed the importance of satyagraha.

 We’ve all met vegans who carry inner demons like anger, who are quick to judge others, or are prone to dishonesty.
 Over time, an embrace of ahimsa will polish away a variety of imperfections of character.
 Its practice inexorably moves a person into alignment with integrity, kind speech, and empathy.